This organic Pisco Sour recipe is a Chilean recipe for a classic sour cocktail made with Harris Organic Pisco. We love making these Pisco sours.

 - Combine lime juice, sugar syrup, raw egg white and organic Pisco in a shaker, and shake vigorously.

 - Add ice and shake

 About the Pisco Sour cocktail

-If you had asked me about the history of the Pisco Sour I would tell you that the Pisco Sour was invented by Victor Morris’s wine bar in Lima during the 1920’s.
+The history of the Pisco Sour would tell you that the Pisco Sour was invented by Victor Morris’s wine bar in Lima during the 1920s.